ratifire/devrate-web/README.md

 ## Getting Started

-To run the application locally, follow these steps
+To run the application locally, follow these steps:

-1. npm start
+1. Ensure you have Node.js version 20.12.2 installed.
+2. Clone the repository to your local machine.
+3. Navigate to the project directory.
+4. Run `npm install` to install dependencies.
+5. Run `npm start` to start the development server.

 ## Resources